Complete androgen insensitivity syndrome: Diagnosis

-CAIS can only be diagnosed in normal phenotypic females.
-It is not usually suspected unless the menses fail to develop at puberty, or an inguinal hernia presents during premenarche.
+CAIS is usually not suspected until the menses fail to develop at puberty, or an inguinal hernia presents during premenarche.
 As many as 1–2% of prepubertal girls that present with an inguinal hernia will also have CAIS.

 A diagnosis of CAIS or Swyer syndrome can be made in utero by comparing a karyotype obtained by amniocentesis with the external genitalia of the fetus during a prenatal ultrasound.
-Many infants with CAIS do not experience the normal, spontaneous neonatal testosterone surge, a fact which can be diagnostically exploited by obtaining baseline luteinizing hormone and testosterone measurements, followed by a human chorionic gonadotropin (hGC) stimulation test.
+Many infants with CAIS do not experience the normal, spontaneous neonatal testosterone surge, a fact which can be diagnostically exploited by obtaining baseline luteinizing hormone and testosterone measurements, followed by a human chorionic gonadotropin (hCG) stimulation test.

 The main differentials for CAIS are complete gonadal dysgenesis (Swyer syndrome) and Müllerian agenesis (Mayer-Rokitansky-Kuster-Hauser syndrome or MRKH).
 Both CAIS and Swyer syndrome are associated with a 46,XY karyotype, whereas MRKH is not; MRKH can thus be ruled out by checking for the presence of a Y chromosome, which can be done either by fluorescence in situ hybridization (FISH) analysis or on full karyotype.
 Swyer syndrome is distinguished by the presence of a uterus, poor breast development and shorter stature.
 The diagnosis of CAIS is confirmed when androgen receptor (AR) gene sequencing reveals a mutation, although up to 5% of individuals with CAIS do not have an AR mutation.

 Up until the 1990s, a CAIS diagnosis was often hidden from the affected individual, the individual's family, or both.
-It is current practice to disclose the genotype at the time of diagnosis, particularly when the affected girl is at least of adolescent age.
+It is current practice to disclose the genotype at the time of diagnosis, particularly when the affected individual is at least of adolescent age.
 If the affected individual is a child or infant, it is generally up to the parents, often in conjunction with a psychologist, to decide when to disclose the diagnosis.